2022 Ball Hockey World Championship

 The 2022 Ball Hockey World Championship was the 14th ball hockey world championship, and was held in Laval, Canada.
 The tournament began on 21 June 2022, with the gold medal game held on 27 June 2022.
+Slovakia failed to win a medal for the first time in tournament history after losing to Greece in the quarterfinals.
+Although they went on to defeat Italy 9–0 in the 5th place play-off, national team coach Mojmír Hojer resigned from his position after the tournament.